 Despite all the attention we pay to cancer rates, heart disease is still the #1 killer of women.
 On National Wear Red Day, held every year on the first Friday in February (Feb.
 3 in 2017), women all over the country will be wearing red to help raise awareness of women’s heart health.
 The American Heart Association hopes by asking women (and men) to wear such a noticeable and, some would say, powerful color on this day, they can bring attention to a disease which claims the lives of almost 500,000 women each year.

-How to Celebrate National Wear Red Day
+National Wear Red Day Activities

 1. Schedule a Well-Woman Visit